Felix8971/citiescarousel/README.md

 A code challenge with react js

 ### Pre-requirements
-- node & npm & yarn
+- node & npm & yarn installed

 ### To get started